-We offer both full service legal representation and a membership site that explains the entire child custody establishment process for those who represent themselves but know they need help with their case.
+We offer both full service legal representation and a membership site that explains how to create a child custody case strategy for those who represent themselves and need help with their case.

 When a relationship comes to an end and the couple has one or more children together, the situation is much different than a break up where kids aren’t involved.

 Rather than going their separate ways and ending all ties between them, couples with children in common have a lasting tie that binds them together forever.